After years of testing, here's a definitive list of the best mascaras in existence

 Reasons to avoid

-Beauty writer, Grace Lindsay, swears by this mascara from Jones Road for buildable lashes.
+Beauty contributor, Grace Lindsay, swears by this mascara from Jones Road for buildable lashes.
 One coat creates the most natural look, that stays all day and doesn't transfer under the eyes.
 However, if you're looking for more impact, simply add one or two more coats and you've got some serious length and volume.
 The curved wand makes it easy to apply and separates the lashes nicely.

 2. L'Oréal Paris Lash Paradise Mascara